 By 1957, Cohen had graduated from USC with a bachelor’s and a master’s degree in electrical engineering.
 Next, she went to work for Space Technology Laboratories, a NASA contractor later called TRW — fulfilling her childhood dream.

-“I wound up actually being able to do the thing I wanted when I was 10 years old,” Cohen said.
+“I wound up actually being able to do the thing I wanted when I was 10 years old,” Judith Love Cohen later said.

 Undaunted, Cohen took on a number of exciting projects.
 In her career as an engineer, Cohen worked on the guidance computer for the Minuteman missile, the Abort Guidance System in the Lunar Excursion Module for the Apollo space program, the ground system for the Tracking Data, And Relay System Satellite (which orbited for 40 years), and others.